javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

   }
 }

-[boundaries][debug]: dependencies rule violation: Rule at index 1 reported a violation because the following selector matched the dependency:
+[boundaries][debug]: dependencies rule violation: Policy at index 1 reported a violation because the following selector matched the dependency:

 {
-  "rule": {
+  "policy": {
-    // The index of the rule in the configuration that reported the violation "index": 1,
+    // The index of the policy in the configuration that reported the violation "index": 1,
-    // The selector in that rule that matched the dependency "selector": {
+    // The selector in that policy that matched the dependency "selector": {
       "from": {
         "element": { "type": "helper" }